 Getman plays a key role in establishing those tactics and measuring their success.
 “When I came on, we were really seeing business ramp up, but we needed to get a lot of our processes in place,” he says.
 “Having the right processes, and being good at documentation, allows us to provide better service for our clients.”

-That includes helping clients see the opportunities they’re missing with automation.
+That includes helping clients see the opportunities they’re missing with marketing automation.

 “There’s a level of accessibility with Mailchimp that other software doesn’t have.”